rebelsky/sams-assorted-musings-reflections/meal-plan-pricing.md

 do not live in campus housing.

 Plan 5: Any 80 meals plus $142 [15] worth of dining dollars.
 Okay,
 this one is easy.
-We will assume that all eight meals are dinners, worth $14 each.
+We will assume that all eighty meals are dinners, worth $14 each.
 Total value, $1,120 plus $142, or $1,262.
 We charge
 $1,212.
 A slight bargain, but still withn range.